 When it comes to customers, there’s no such thing as over-communication — your clients feel more comfortable when they know what’s going on.
-That being said, the amount of communication is not so imperative as the timeliness, its context, and its ability to clearly identify the value addition to the client.
+That being said, the quantity of communication is not as imperative as its timeliness, its context, and its ability to clearly identify the value it provides to the client.
 In a world of constant connectivity, your ability to cut through the flood of subpar information with quality and timely answers can go a long way.

 Service definition is vital to service management.
 You need to make sure that you and your customer are on the same page regarding what to expect (or not expect) from your service offerings.
 This includes what your services do and don’t encompass, eligibility, potential limitations, costs, how to get assistance when needed, and more.

 As services like IT and HR become increasingly digitized, it’s important to capitalize on your ability to automate formerly headache-inducing processes.
-For example, once you’ve carefully defined onboarding and offboarding, these types of consistent, easily-broken-down processes can be automated into a new customer welcome (or, in the case of offboarding, an exit after the completion of a service).
+For example, once you’ve carefully defined onboarding and offboarding, these types of consistent, easily-broken-down processes can be automated into a system for welcoming new customers (or, in the case of offboarding, an exit procedure after the completion of service).

 In general, service delivery automation is high return and low risk, and more and more service organizations are finding ways to cut costs and provide a simpler customer experience by reducing human involvement.

 After establishing a feasible service concept, there is no other factor so instrumental to the success of a service organization as its culture.
-Employees should be aligned when it comes to a specific set of overarching principles — and, while methodology is crucial to service delivery, this should feel more like a philosophy.
+Employees should be aligned when it comes to a specific set of overarching principles.
+While methodology is crucial to service delivery, a unified mindset is even more important.

 Don’t take it for granted that your culture is strictly internal — it shows up in your service delivery, your methodology, and your relationships and interactions with customers.
-And customers know this, it’s one of the reasons why people ask for RFPs.
-The better you understand your value prop and what your company’s about, the more that translates to your customers.
+And customers know this – it’s one of the reasons why people ask for RFPs.
+The better you understand your value proposition and what your company’s about, the better that translates to your customers.
 More often than not, your customers will know if you and your employees aren’t on the same page.